By Satish Sekar © Satish Sekar (May 5th 2020)

 Zaire won their second AFCON trophy and went to the World Cup in 1974, the first Sub-Saharan team to do so.
 Unfortunately, greedy people destroyed their experience and those players were turned into pariahs, ironically by one of the most brutal kleptocratic dictators in African history, Joseph Mobutu.

-The legendary Pierre Ndaye Mulamba sadly suffered greatly after his football career drew to a close.
+The legendary Pierre Ndaye Mulamba netted all four goals that Zaire scored in the final and replay against Zambia in the AFCON of 1974 to set a still standing record of 9 goals in that edition of the tournament.
+Sadly, he suffered greatly after his football career drew to a close.
 Injustice plagued him.
 Even after he was honoured for his achievements in Egypt twenty years later, it somehow worked against him as thugs robbed him, killed his son and left him paralysed for the rest of his life, thinking the award meant he was rich.

 When asked which African player had impressed him the most, Ndaye replied as follows: “I’d say two: Godfrey Chitalu of Zambia, and Ghana’s Ibrahim Sunday.
 They were the greatest of their era.
 Chitalu perished in the Zambian air crash of April 1993 [he was then national team coach].
 I hope the authorities are taking care of his family.”

 Joseph Désiré Mobutu played a crucial part in the seizure and murder of Congolese independence icon Patrice Lumumba.
 He later seized power in a military coup, brutally murdered opponents or had them murdered.
 He also used and abused sport to bolster his rule, and looted Zaire’s economy.
-He was overthrown in 1997 and died in exile three months after he was overthrown by Laurent Kabila.
+He was overthrown in 1997 and died in exile three months after Laurent Kabila’s rebellion succeeded in ending Mobutu’s rule.